beanone/locksmitha/README.md

 ```

 For more advanced integration (e.g., OAuth2, SSO, or custom claims), refer to the [API_UI_INTEGRATION_GUIDE.md](./API_UI_INTEGRATION_GUIDE.md), [fastapi-users documentation](https://fastapi-users.github.io/fastapi-users/), and [keylin documentation](https://github.com/beanone/keylin).

+## Integration Testing

+For detailed instructions on how to write integration tests for services that use Locksmitha for authentication, see [INTEGRATION_TESTING.md](./INTEGRATION_TESTING.md).

 ---